pyrogram/pyrogram/docs/source/api/methods.rst

 Available Methods
 =================

-All Pyrogram methods listed here are bound to a :class:`~pyrogram.Client` instance.
+This page is about Pyrogram methods.
+All the methods listed here are bound to a :class:`~pyrogram.Client` instance.

 .. code-block:: python
     :emphasize-lines: 6